-As part of positive behaviour, we regularly celebrate the success of all pupils in a variety of ways as we recognise that focussing on success and positive outcomes is essential in developing a positive culture and ethos.
-We celebrate these successes in many ways including and these rewards may need to be differentiated that acknowledge learner progress from different starting points;
+We regularly celebrate the success of all pupils in a variety of ways as we recognise that focusing on success and positive outcomes is essential in developing a positive culture and ethos.
+Rewards may need to be differentiated that acknowledge learner progress from different starting points.
+At present, pupils can be rewarded through the provision of;

-- Multiple opportunities during the day for a fresh start;

-- Verbal praise/feedback;

-- Certificates in celebration assemblies;

-- Class Charts points/certificates/stickers awarded for good behaviours;

-- Attendance awards;

-- Headteacher's breakfast;

-- Letters to parents;

-- Presentation Evening at the end of the academic year;

-- Recognition on our social media, letters and website;

-- or simply, a "Well done!".
+- Multiple opportunities during the day for a fresh start; - Verbal praise/feedback; - Certificates in celebration assemblies; - Class Charts points/certificates/stickers awarded for good behaviours; - Attendance awards; - Headteacher's breakfast; - Letters or phone-calls to parents; - Presentation Evening at the end of the academic year; - Recognition on our social media, letters and website; - or simply, a "Thank you" or Diolch yn fawr!".

 Although our school aims to focus on positives at all times, there are unfortunately occasions when a very few pupils may display unacceptable or inappropriate behaviour.
-Ultimately.